 Siegel has received awards from the Yale Glee Club, the Esoterics, the New York Virtuoso Singers, Khorikos, the Manhattan Choral Ensemble, Boston Metro Opera, the CUNY Graduate Center, and NYU.
 Three of her choral works are on commercial recordings—“Saguaro” is featured on C4’s 2013 album Volume 1: Uncaged; “Why Do We Love Our Guns” is featured on Tonality’s 2019 album Sing About It; and the Choir of Trinity College, Melbourne, will release an album featuring “To Be Free” in 2020.

-She is also active as a conductor and as a soprano, often performing her own works.
-She received a PhD in composition from the CUNY Graduate Center, where she studied with Tania León.
-Siegel also holds degrees from Yale (BA in psychology) and NYU Steinhardt (MM in composition), where she studied with Marc-Antonio Consoli.
-She has served on the faculty at Drew University and the City College of New York.
-Her works are published by See-A-Dot Music Publishing, self-published through Chestnutoak Press, and distributed under the Creative Commons license in the Justice Choir Songbook.
-She lives in Hoboken, New Jersey, with her husband and two sons.
+Also active as a conductor and as a soprano, Siegel often performs her own works.
+She holds a PhD from the CUNY Graduate Center and degrees from Yale and NYU Steinhardt.
+She has been on the faculty at Drew University and the City College of New York.
+Her works are published by See-A-Dot Music Publishing (SeeADot.com), self-published through Chestnutoak Press (KarenSiegel.com), and distributed in the Justice Choir Songbook (justicechoir.org).
+She lives in Hoboken, New Jersey with her husband and two sons.